GoogleCloudPlatform/spanner-migration-tool/web/README.md

 }
 ```

-(2) `/session/resume` is a POST API which can be used to resume the previous session, it requires the session file which can be generated using the above API.
-It takes following as request body.
+(2) `/session/resume` is a POST API which can be used to resume a previous session.
+The request body contains the path to the previous session.
+Note that sessions are
+created by the `/session` API.

 #### Method